Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 That video process, designers and Figma or InVision like tools, and any number of business processes incorporate tools _specifically designed for them_.
-But software development continually underestimates the challenges of working together to build the right thing and so employ antiquated collaboration tools like sticky notes based on 1970s factory work!!!
+But software development continually underestimates the challenges of working together to build the right thing and so employ tools designed for other purposes like sticky notes based on 1970s factory work!!!

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />

-Had software development methodology been simply over standardized or just very old, it might have been understandable but the combination of very few choices with ancient technology is what makes the agile Goldilocks problem so devastating.
+Software development methodology isn't simply over standardized or just very old, it's the combination of very few choices with technology and ideas developed in other times for other purposes that makes the agile Goldilocks problem so devastating.

 ### Meeting all the time is too hot
 Deciding what we work on and how we implement is the most important process.
 So the thinking behind Scrum was to have lots of meetings to make sure you get it right.
-And every introduction of Scrum I witnessed was followed by open offices because something might come up when you are not in a meeting.
+Plus every introduction of Scrum I witnessed was followed by open offices in case something comes up when you are not in a meeting.

 And I get the logic - it's at least consistent.
 But now, more than ever, developers realize the issues with open office (and are being offered